Maxim Integrated Products

 Acquisition in 2013

-Volterra Semiconductor Corporation designs, develops and markets proprietary, high-performance analog and mixed-signal power management semiconductors for the computing, storage, networking and consumer markets.
-Their core products are integrated voltage regulator semiconductors and scalable voltage regulator semiconductor chipsets that transform, regulate, deliver and monitor the power consumed by digital semiconductors.
-Through their proprietary power system architecture and mixed-signal design techniques, they have integrated power, analog and digital circuits onto a single complementary metal oxide silicon, or CMOS, semiconductor, eliminating the need for a large number of discrete components required by conventional power management solutions.
+Volterra Semiconductor Corporation specializes in the design, development, and marketing of high-performance analog and mixed-signal power management semiconductors, catering to the computing, storage, networking, and consumer markets.
+The company’s primary offerings include integrated voltage regulator semiconductors and scalable voltage regulator semiconductor chipsets, which are essential for transforming, regulating, delivering, and monitoring power consumption in digital devices.
+By employing proprietary power system architecture and advanced mixed-signal design techniques, Volterra integrates power, analog, and digital circuits onto a single complementary metal oxide silicon (CMOS) semiconductor.
+This innovation reduces the reliance on numerous discrete components typically required in traditional power management solutions, enhancing efficiency and performance in various electronic applications.

 TagArray